21 October 2020

-Just a few feet from Sakonis, you will find another vegetarian gem on Ealing Road, Wembley in this simple cafe-serving intensely flavourful dishes, freshly prepared every day.
+Just a few feet from Sakonis, you will find another vegetarian gem on Ealing Road, Wembley, in this simple cafe-serving intensely flavourful dishes freshly prepared every day.

-You can order from your car as there is a useful drive-thru option available if this is the way you prefer to enjoy your food.
+You can order from your car as there is a practical drive-thru option available if this is the way you prefer to enjoy your food.
 This option is of particular interest to locals and those on the move.

 Offering a comfortable dining experience for the whole family and an ultra-fast service, their namesake Vada Pav is a must-try.